-See "custom_sort_file <file_path>" on page 186.
+See "custom sort file <file path>" on page 202.

 sort restore type drive

 Specifies that NetBackup create jobs based on the drives parameter in the initSID.utl file.
 The following examples show the distribution if there are 3 tape drives and 10 SAP files.